-The District provides retiree medical, dental, vision, and prescription drug coverage to current and future eligible retirees and their spouse.
+The District provides retiree medical, dental, vision, and prescription drug coverage to current and future eligible retirees and their spouse under a single-employer plan.
 Under the Plan, retired employees who attain age 60 with at least 20 years of service are eligible to receive benefits.
 Spouses may be covered with certain limitations.